microsoft/WinObjC-Samples/Scenarios/Radial Control/README.md

   @end
 ```

-You will now update this app to add a custom menu item to the radial controller tool that will respond to rotate and click actions by changing the slider value and toggling the swicth.
+You will now update this app to add a custom menu item to the radial controller tool that will respond to rotate and click actions by changing the slider value and toggling the switch.

 ### Setting Up